chenxiaoyao6228/leetcode-js/docs/guide.md

 ## Take notes

-Try to use different strategies to solve problems, like `Bruce force` and `Advanced algorithms`
+Try to use different strategies to solve the same problem, like `Bruce force` and `Advanced algorithms`

 ## Review strategy
 It's not about how much you can `learn`, it's about how much you can `remember`